 The HerStories Project is a writing and publishing community for women.
 Our goal is to have a meaningful conversation about Gen X women at midlife, and to create a space for expression, sharing, celebrating women’s voices, and supporting each other during a complicated stage of life.
-We offer online courses, writing resources, an advice column, and calls for submission, and we have currently published four essay collections.
+We offer online courses, writing resources, , and calls for submission, and we have currently published five essay collections.
 Our recent relaunch explores what it means to be a Gen X women at midlife, and we are excited to dive into this topic with a new online course, guest essays, and blog posts.

 The HerStories Project is in its own sort of midlife as well.
 We have been through quite a few incarnations since our beginning.
 Over five years ago, we—both new-ish bloggers—read a book about friendship (She Matters: A Life in Friendships by Susanna Sonnenberg) and decided to start a blog series about women’s friendship.
 From that point, an anthology was born, (The HerStories Project: Women Explore the Joy, Pain, and Power of Female Friendship) as well as a new website, followed by a book specifically on friendship breakups (My Other Ex: Women’s True Stories of Leaving and Losing Friends).